mmocny/inp-workshop-nextjs/README.md

 Make edits in `app/page.tsx`, and follow the instructions in this Readme.

-## Try the default application
+## 0: Try the default application

 After cloning the repo, try the default application.
 The search box works, and is fairly responsive -- but the search results are *not actually working*.

 You can check the DevTools console for live Interaction measurements.

-## Lets implement simple Search functionality
+## 1: Implement simple Search functionality

 To add search, update the `filterResults` function to actually assign a score to each possible search result.
 You can do so just by uncommenting a single line in this workshop.

-ANSWER

 Notice, that search works much better now -- but the page is very slow to respond to search input.
 With each subsequent character, it gets even slower!

-## Lets delay search results until after textbox updates
+## 2: Delay search results until after textbox updates

 As an initial improvement, lets delay starting to compute search results until at least the search textbox updates.
 There are many ways to do this, but the cleanest way in modern react is to leverage the `useTransition` hook.